-Assessment Submission:
+Assignment Submission:

-Each assessment must have an Assessment Cover Sheet attached.
-Any submissions made without an Assessment Cover Sheet will be returned to the student unmarked.
+Each assignment must have an Assignment Cover Sheet attached.
+Any submissions made without an Assignment Cover Sheet will be returned to the student unmarked.

 Where a student is not able to submit an assessment to their trainer or assessor, it can be handed in to admissions.
-A received date must be recorded on the Assessment Cover Sheet.
+A received date must be recorded on the Assignment Cover Sheet.
 Where a student hands the assessment directly to a teacher the student is to initial the received date.